 The full must installed for the first time since the cleaning, with photographic prints Illing the page.
-Manage (Inventor, Wallanton, 1996)
+Manage (Inventor, Wellinston, 1996)

 THE TAIAHA AND THE AXE On the corner of Lincoln Road and Queen Stree in Masterton is a mural hidden behind a caref constructed wall.
-The wall was built to protect must has a name, Joely Settlers, but does this name do the image fill statefor.
-I given up in Masterion on Perry Settler, but of the minute visil, from the site.
-When I saw images of Enery Settlers recently 1 files a sense of recognition to each of the sense of recognition to each of the read any visid memories of the must.
-The maintries of firms has of family 1 spoke with all secret to have the same reaction-we know it we distinct next recall any concisions represents we might have had to the images.
-My sinter and I spent an admersoon or the site of the sense, beging to glean information from people passingle, Wy had a sign surging the you local?- Interest the control of the control
+The wall was built to protect must has a name, Joely Settlers, but does this name do the image fill paties?
+Ligare up in Masterion on Perry Settler, but ofter minimize wilk from the site.
+When I saw images of Eurly Settlers recently I feld a series of recognition be settler and any visid memories of he must.
+The mainstip of firsten and family I spoke with all serent to have the same reaction-we know it will be can't recall any concious responses we might have had to the images.
+My sinter and I spent an adternoon at the site of the must.
+I beging to glean information from people passingle, Wy had a sign surging Zeou bottler!
+Interest the contract of the c